 Level 3 financial instruments have little to no pricing observability as of the report date.
 These financial instruments do not have active two-way markets and are measured using management's best estimate of fair value, where the inputs into the determination of fair value require significant management judgment or estimation.
 We have identified Level 3 financial instruments to include certain asset-backed securities, consisting of collateral loan obligation securities, that have experienced low volumes of executed transactions, certain corporate bonds and equity securities where there was less frequent or nominal market activity, investments in private equity funds, and auction rate securities for which the market has been dislocated and largely ceased to function.
 Our Level 3 asset-backed securities are valued using cash flow models that utilize unobservable inputs.
 Level 3 corporate bonds are valued using prices from comparable securities.
-Equity securities with unobservable inputs require significant management judgment.
+Equity securities with unobservable inputs are valued using management's best estimate of fair value, where the inputs require significant management judgment.
 Auction rate securities are valued based upon our expectations of issuer redemptions and using internal models.